hoplaahei/hoplaahei.github.io/_posts/2013-11-24-nice-slime-install-with-emacs-prelude.md

 published: true
 ---

-- Backup your existing .emacs and .emacs.d folders
+- Move your existing .emacs file and .emacs.d folder
 - Install emacs-prelude (a preconfigured Emacs for beginners):

 ```